La Raza metro station: 2023 train crash

+Entrance to the tunnel toward La Raza station the day of the accident.

+Two trains collided inside the La Raza–Potrero interstation tunnel while both headed toward Indios Verdes metro station on 7 January 2023.
+The accident killed one person and injuring 106 others.
+Twenty days later, the Mexico City Attorney General's Office attributed the accident to two factors: reported cable theft in the area the previous day and negligent driving by the operator, who had failed to deactivate the autopilot and switch to manual operation in the affected area, as required by the procedure manual.
+Following the accident, the Mexico City government deployed National Guard personnel to monitor Metro stations, alleging that opponents had sabotaged the system without providing evidence to support the claim.
+A Metro driver subsequently published a video showing the condition of the tunnels, including areas with inadequate lighting.

 Landmarks

 El túnel de la ciencia

+The transfer tunnel at La Raza station is approximately 600 m long.

-The El túnel de la ciencia Museum is the longest permanent exposition in the world.
-Science and astronomy pictures and information are displayed on the walls located inside the transfer tunnel.
-It was inaugurated on 30 November 1988, becoming the first Latin American scientific exhibition installed in a public transport location.
-Its purpose is to provide scientific information to passengers, particularly aimed at young people, many of whom are studentsat the National Autonomous University of Mexico (UNAM) and the National Polytechnic Institute (IPN).
+The El túnel de la ciencia Museum is a permanent exhibition that displays images and information about science and astronomy on the walls inside the transfer tunnel.
+It was inaugurated on 30 November 1988, becoming the first Latin American scientific exhibition installed in a public transport facility.
+It was installed to provide scientific information to passengers, particularly aimed at young people, many of whom are students at the National Autonomous University of Mexico (UNAM) and the National Polytechnic Institute (IPN).

-The tunnel covers an area of 6,177 m2 and features images of autumn sky constellations, planets and satellites, the Milky Way, and, in the middle of the tunnel, there is a drawn-to-scale representation of the celestial sphere displaying the 12 zodiac constellations, drawn with luminous paint.
+The tunnel covers an area of 6,177 m2 and features images of autumn-sky constellations, planets and satellites, and the Milky Way.
+In the middle of the tunnel, there is a drawn-to-scale representation of the celestial sphere displaying the 12 zodiac constellations in luminous paint.
 The exhibition was installed by Universum, UNAM's science museum.
-It is estimated that 60,000 people visit it with the guided tour service.
-In 2018, the Institute of Astronomy of the UNAM remodeled the tunnel.
+It is estimated that 60,000 people visit the exhibition through guided tours.
+In 2018, the Institute of Astronomy of the UNAM remodeled the exposition.